 John Goodman (James P. ‘Sulley’ Sullivan), Billy Crystal (Mike Wazowski), Mary Gibbs (Boo), Steve Buscemi (Randall), James Coburn (Henry J. Waternoose), Jennifer Tilly (Celia), Bob Peterson (Roz), Frank Oz (Fungus), John Ratzenberger (Abominable)

 In the city of Monstropolis, the Monsters Inc corporation powers the city by sending its monsters through closet doors and then harnessing the energy generated by the screams of children.
 The top-rating scarer is James P. ‘Sulley’ Sullivan but hot on his trail is Randall who desires to become No. 1.
 Sulley accidentally comes across Randall trying to harvest extra screams after hours, only to discover that a three year-old girl has wandered through the door and into the complex, something that is believed to carry potentially disastrous consequences.
 Sulley and his technician Mike Wazowski hide her as a citywide alert goes up from the Child Detection Agency and try to figure out what to do.
 During the process, Sulley starts to become attached to Boo, as he calls her.
 However, his attempts to return her are endangered by Randall’s diabolical schemes.

 Monsters, Inc. was the fourth film to emerge from Pixar Animation and its parent company Disney.
-Pixar created a revolution in animation with Toy Story (1995), the world’s first fully computer animated feature film, before continuing on with A Bug’s Life (1998) and subsequent to this Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020), Soul (2020) and Luca (2021), as well as sequels to many of these.
+Pixar created a revolution in animation with Toy Story (1995), the world’s first fully computer animated feature film, before continuing on with A Bug’s Life (1998) and subsequent to this Finding Nemo (2003), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020), Soul (2020), Luca (2021) and Turning Red (2022), as well as sequels to many of these.
 Monsters, Inc. was the first Pixar film to not have been directed by company founder and principal creative force John Lasseter.
 It was instead turned over to Pete Docter, who worked on the stories for both Toy Story films and was a supervising animator on the first, and would go on to subsequently make Up.